‘Technology Has Helped Us Provide Better Care for the Players’

 In conjunction with the NFLPA, the NFL also adopted new technology to assist in the identification and review of injuries, with a specific focus on concussions.

-Since 2013, the NFL has required clubs to use electronic tablets with specially designed applications for the diagnosis of concussions.
+Since 2013, the NFL has required clubs to use electronic tablets with specially designed applications for injury diagnosis, including concussions.

-The X2 Biosystems’ Integrated Concussion Evaluation (ICE) app—which includes a step-by-step checklist for assessing players suspected of head injury, as well as all players’ concussion baseline tests and historical data—is now an established component of in-game concussion diagnosis and care.
+The X2 Biosystems’ Integrated Concussion Evaluation (ICE) app includes a step-by-step checklist—following the NFL Head, Neck and Spine Committee’s Concussion Protocol—for assessing players suspected of head injury.
+The app, which also includes players’ concussion baseline tests and historical data, is now an established component of in-game concussion diagnosis and care.

 These sideline tablets carry another important decision-making resource for player health and safety: the electronic medical records (EMRs) of every player.